madsnedergaard/preview-link-in-linear/README.md

 ### Supported providers

-It supports any provider that use GitHub Deployments.
-The following have been tested and verified to work:
+The following providers have been tested and verified to work:

 - Vercel
+- Netlify
+- Cloudflare
+- Fly
+- Any custom setup that uses GitHub Deployments

+For other providers, you can use the `github-deployments` provider and set up tooling to create a deployment status on a pull request.

+Need something else?
+Feel free to open an issue or make a PR to add support for it.

 ## Getting started